tarantool/cartridge/rst/topics/failover.rst

 Stateful failover
 *******************************************************************************

-As in case of eventual failover, every instance composes its own leadership map, but now the map is fetched from an **external state provider** (that's why this failover mode called "stateful").
+Similarly to the eventual mode, every instance composes its own leadership map, but now the map is fetched from an **external state provider** (that's why this failover mode called "stateful").
 Nowadays there are two state providers supported -- ``etcd`` and ``stateboard`` (standalone Tarantool instance).